Divorcing Parents Love & Dread Summer

 Figuring Out Where to Bring Your Children in the Summer When Working

-1. Make plans early – Reduce your anxiety by making plans early.
+1. Make plans early – Reduce your anxiety.
 These plans will need to be coordinated with your ex.
 Sometimes, depending on the marital settlement agreement (or plan in process), the cost of certain activities is split 50/50.
 Now is the time to review your options.

 2. Check with family members – Grandparents may love to have the kids for a week or two.
 Visiting cousins in a different state might be a chance for a week.